michaelthielemans/Second-Brain/DevSecOps.md

 • Number one attack vector of XSS
 (see Cheat Sheets for Injection Problems)

-• Use HTML Sanitizers & DOM Purify tools
+• Use HTML sanitizers & DOM Purify tools
 • Really hard to do.
 HTML is very tricky... (.innerHTML function)
 • Most Frameworks do auto-escaping
 • Use validation options of your framework, but be aware of flaws
 • SAST and DAST security tools are very good at XSS discovery

-### Dynamic & Static Application Security Testing
+### C6: Implement Digital Identity
+- Multi factor authentication
+### C7: Enforce Access Controls

+- do authentication and authorization up front
+- deny anything by default
+- principle of least privilege
+- no hardcoded roles
 ### C8: Protect Data Everywhere

 • Data in Transit: Remember HTTPS?